leminhthien2011/Python/README.md

-# Python
+# PYTHON

-#1.Check the current python version
+# 1.Check the current python version

 a.
 Check directly on the editor: